Cannabis in the United Kingdom: Medical use

-Medical use of cannabis was legalised in the UK on 1 November 2018, after the cases of two epileptic children who benefited from using cannabis brought increased public attention to the issue.
+Medical use of cannabis under certain conditions was legalised in the UK on 1 November 2018, after the cases of two epileptic children who benefited from using cannabis brought increased public attention to the issue.
 The children (Billy Caldwell, 12, and Alfie Dingley, 6) both experienced significant improvement in their conditions after they began using cannabis, but were initially not allowed to continue their treatment under UK law.
 This led to increased public outcry, particularly in the case of Billy Caldwell who was hospitalised with life-threatening seizures after his medication was confiscated by authorities.

 On 20 June 2018, then Health Secretary Jeremy Hunt announced his support for the medical use of cannabis and that a review would be undertaken to study changes to the law.
 On 26 July 2018, Home Secretary Sajid Javid announced that cannabis products would be made legal for patients with an "exceptional clinical need", and that cannabis would be moved from a Schedule I classification to Schedule II.
 On 11 October, the new provisions were officially presented and accepted in the House and the policy came into effect on 1 November 2018.

 A licence is available from the home office to import prescribed medicinal cannabis.
-The first private, stand-alone CQC registered cannabis clinic was opened by Sapphire medical in December 2019, since then a number of private clinics have opened across the UK.
-The first UK MHRA approved medical cannabis study was approved by REC (the MHRA ethics committee) in November 2021 with the study title of "CANPAIN feasibility study: evaluating the feasibility of undertaking a pragmatic real world trial investigating CBMP in chronic pain patients" with IRAS project ID 304548 of which will be provided by LVL Health in the UK.
-It is now possible to obtain a private prescription for medical cannabis, providing a patient can show through medical records they have a qualifying condition.
+The first private, stand-alone Care Quality Commission (CQC) registered cannabis clinic was opened by Sapphire Medical in December 2019, since then a number of private clinics have opened across the UK.
+The UK's first medical cannabis registry set up and run by Drug Science charity was launched in August 2020.
+It is the biggest observational medical cannabis study in the UK with over 3,500 patients.
+The first UK medical cannabis study to receive approval from the MHRA ethics committee (REC) was titled CANPAIN feasibility study (evaluating the feasibility of undertaking a pragmatic real-world trial investigating CBMP in chronic pain patients).
+It was approved under IRAS project ID 304548 and will be conducted in the UK by LVL Health.